-The presence of cryogenic systems in the SBN experiment areas require ODH safety systems for monitoring of ODH hazards and broadcasting alarms when ODH conditions are detected.
-Hazard controls include ODH warning signals, oxygen sensors (interlocked with the Fermilab's Fire Incident Reporting and Utility System (FIRUS) alarm), and ventilation fans.
+Chapter 4.3.2.2.
+The SBN Experiment areas hazard controls include ODH warning signals, oxygen sensors (interlocked with the Fermilab's Fire Incident Reporting and Utility System (FIRUS) alarm), and ventilation fans.
 The cryogenics controls systems utilize a parallel method of monitoring which reports alarms to the Neutrino Division engineering group and to collaboration personnel monitoring their detectors.

-Each SBN building which holds cryogenics also has an emergency generator which engages automatically in a power outage.
+Each SBN building which holds cryogenics has an emergency generator which engages automatically in a power outage.
 The generators at each building provide power for critical life-safety systems - cryogenics controls, ODH alarms, ventilation of egress paths - maintaining ODH monitoring and safe exit from an ODH incident during power outages.